Substra/substra-documentation/docs/source/operations/getting-started.rst

    Unable to connect to the server: net/http: TLS handshake timeout

-  You may have to increase the RAM for the backend in ``substra-backend/charts/substra-backend/values.yaml``
+  You may have to increase the RAM available in the settings panel.

 * If you've got a task with ``FAILED`` status and the logs in the worker are of this form: